 Training and induction provided for new Governors will depend on their existing experience.
 Our Governors are given the opportunity to attend training sessions at any time during the year.
 Where necessary induction will provide training on charity, educational, legal and financial matters.
 All Governors of Sidney Stringer Academy attended a training session in September 2010 ran by the Specialist Schools & Academies Trust on the legal framework and the role and responsibilities of being an Academy Governor.

 Following the formation of the Multi Academy Trust and new Governors being in place, a new training programme took place in September 2016 ran by Browne Jacobson solicitors and education advisors.
-In addition, each year the Governors are offered updates on relevant issues and changes in legislation.
+All new governors are now encouraged to attend a new governors course ran the National College of School Leadership.
+In addition, each year all Governors are offered updates on relevant issues and changes in legislation.
 The topics covered are regularly reviewed to ensure that Governors are kept as up to date as possible.